jfcloutier/karma_body/README.md

 ## About

-A Web app to access the actuators and sensors of a robot's body, real or simulated.
+A Web app to access the effectors and sensors of a robot's body, real or simulated.

 KarmaBody is responsible...